Thomas Westwell

 Tom welcomes instructions on behalf of employees and employers.

 Tom has appeared as sole counsel for a former employee in the High Court in proceedings regarding the enforceability of a restrictive covenant.
 Tom regularly appears on his own in multi-day employment tribunal hearings in unfair dismissal and discrimination claims, as well as appearing in preliminary hearings across the full range of employment law.
 He also advises in all areas of employment law.
+He has conducted his own internal employment investigations.

 Recent highlights include: